 What a difference a year can make!
 This time last year, Shovel Knight was just a promising platformer that was still two months away from release.
-A lot of people backed its Kickstarter campaign and still more got their hands on it at PAX East, PAX Prime, and E3.
-We liked what we saw, but we had no idea just how good it would actually turn out to be.
+A lot of people backed its Kickstarter campaign and still more got their hands on it at PAX East and PAX Prime, but most people were probably unaware of its existence.
+While we liked what we saw at those preview events, we had no idea just how good the game would actually turn out to be.

 Platforms: PS3, PS4 (Version Played), Vita, Xbox One (Version Played)